moritzstadler/acvi-med/README.md

 ## Build the container

-After cloning the repository and navigating to the folder containing the Dockerfile, you can use the following command to build the container.
+After cloning the repository and navigating to the folder containing the Dockerfile ``/importer/Dockerfile``, you can use the following command to build the container.
 Depending on your local setup you might need to prepend `sudo`.

 <pre><code>docker build -t vcfimport .</code></pre>